tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-best-practices.markdown

 * ALWAYS include `COMMIT` in your SQL statements when you are creating or updating Vertica schemas, because there is NO auto commit in Vertica.

 * If you are copying a table, **DO NOT** use `CREATE TABLE copy AS SELECT * FROM source`.
 This will give you a copy table with default projections and storage policy.
 Instead, you should use `CREATE TABLE` statement with the [`LIKE existing_table` clause](https://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Tables/CreatingATableLikeAnother.htm) and use `INSERT /*+ direct */` statement.
-Creating a table with `LIKE` option replicates the table definition and storage policy associated with the source table, which can make significant difference in data loading performance.
+Creating a table with `LIKE` option replicates the table definition and storage policy associated with the source table, which can make a significant difference in data loading performance.
 Note that the `LIKE` clause does not work if the existing source table is a temporary table.

 ``` sql DO NOT do this
 create table to_schema.to_table_name